sdroege/gstreamer-rs/docs/gstreamer-base/docs.md

 # Returns

-`true` is the transform is configured in passthrough mode.
+`true` if the transform is configured in passthrough mode.

 MT safe.
 <!-- trait BaseTransformExt::fn is_qos_enabled -->